Raghavendra Gadagkar

 His first book, Survival Strategies, has been translated into Chinese and Korean.
 It uses simple language to explain recent advances in behavioural ecology and sociobiology to a general audience.
+In an interview published in Indian Entomologist, his book Survival Strategies has been considered an Indian masterpiece on ethology and has been compared with Konrad Lorenz's King Solomon's Ring.

 He has also written a more technical book, The Social Biology of Ropalidia marginata: Towards understanding the evolution of eusociality, which puts together over twenty years of his research about the evolution of eusociality.